MicrosoftDocs/azure-docs/articles/jenkins/tutorial-jenkins-deploy-web-app-azure-app-service.md

 > [!div class="checklist"]
 > * Install Jenkins plug-ins so you can work with GitHub,
 > deploy to Azure App Service, and other related tasks.
+> * Fork the GitHub sample repo so you have a copy for the sample app.
+> * Connect Jenkins to GitHub.
 > * Create an Azure service principal for authentication
 > without using your own credentials.
-> * Fork the GitHub sample repo so you have a copy for the sample app.
-> * Connect Jenkins to GitHub.
+> * Set up your Azure service principal in Jenkins.
 > * Create a Jenkins pipeline that builds and deploys the sample app
 > app each time you push an update to the sample app in GitHub.
 > * Create a build and deployment script for your Jenkins pipeline.